UbiquityRobotics/ubiquity_buildbot/tutorial_creating_external_customization.md

 ---

 **Before you continue**, here it is assumed that you already know how to make a AWS instance for building the images manually.
-If not, please first follow the README on https://github.com/UbiquityRobotics/pi_image2
+If not, please first follow the [README](README.md)

 ---